How to involve children

 If they have not been to a funeral before you could tell them what will be going on, that people may be very sad, and what part they themselves might play.

-There are many strange words associated with funerals (eg ‘funeral’, ‘coffin’, ‘cemetery’, ‘crematorium’, ‘hearse’, ‘funeral director’) and children appreciate having these explained in simple terms.
+There are many strange words associated with funerals (e.g. the word ‘funeral’ itself, ‘coffin’, ‘cemetery’, ‘crematorium’, ‘hearse’, ‘funeral director’) and children appreciate having these explained in simple terms.

-Children also may need to know that when someone has died they no longer need to breathe, eat or move.
+Young children may need to know that when someone has died they no longer need to breathe, eat or move.
 They do not feel cold or lonely.
-They do not need their body anymore.
+They do not need their body any more.
 It is the part of them that cannot stay here with us.
-That is why it is ok to bury or cremate someone’s body (children can sometimes confuse the word ‘body’ as meaning no head, arms or legs so it helps to explain what that when we talk about a dead person’s body we mean all of it.)
+That is why it is OK to bury or cremate someone’s body.
+Children can sometimes confuse the word ‘body’ as meaning no head, arms or legs so it helps to explain what that when we talk about a dead person’s body we mean all of it.